sakurakhadag/warmspringwinds.github.io/_posts/2016-10-30-image-classification-and-segmentation-using-tensorflow-and-tf-slim.md

 read more about this in the paper _fully convolutional networks for semantic segmentation_ by Long et al.
 We won't consider deconvolutional layers in this example.
 Example below shows how to get segmentation of lower resolution than the input.
 Deconvolutional layers can be seen as a way to perform interpolation.
-The reason why deconvolutional layers are employed instead of just simply performing quadratic interpolation or another type is that we can learn the most suitable interpolation for our task.
+Interpolation can be different (quadratic, qubic and other) but network can learn a specific interpolation that performs well under a certain task.

 {% highlight python %}